maxmind/GeoIP2-php/README.md

 use \GeoIp2\WebService\Client;

 // This creates a Client object that can be reused across requests.
+// Replace "42" with your user ID and "license_key" with your license
+// key.
 $client = new Client(42, 'abcdef123456');

 // Replace "city" with the method corresponding to the web service that